Monday, November 17, 2025

 A BBR Game Turn consists of a series of Action impulses alternating by Side.
 An Initiative roll determines which Side first rolls for then uses 1-3 Actions.
 Then the other Side does the same.
 This continues until both Sides have Activated all their Figures [Figs].
 Actions can be used to Activate individual or Groups of Figs. This provides some flexibility with left / right limits, forcing players to prioritize how best to use the Actions available to accomplish their mission.

-Rangers win GT1 INitiative and rolls high for Actions.
-The Team Leader sends in his SAW and Assistant Gunner puts them on Overwatch atop a building...
+Game Turn 1.
+Rangers win INitiative and rolls high for Actions.
+The Team Leader sends in his SAW and its Assistant Gunner, putting them on Overwatch atop a building...

-He then advances to a building on the left of them, both going on Overwatch.
+He then advances the Team Leader [TL] and his battle buddy to a building on the left, both going on Overwatch.

 The HBR roll two Actions, and bring on the Team Leader and a SAW - this is Pinned by Overwatch Fire from the RR SAW.
 The HBR SAW operator Hides behind a dumpster and the building corner.